1957: The State Legislature authorized the creation of the State College for Alameda County (later to be renamed several times).

 1988: The Department of Psychology hired Dr. John D. Lovell as a tenured faculty member, and also hired Dr. Gene Steinhauer (conditioning and learning) as a lecturer.
 Dr. Hunt left CSUH to join the administrative ranks at CSU Sonoma.

 1989: Dr. Allan Netick became the fifth Chair of the Department.
-Dr. Rosenberg left the employ of the University, the only tenured faculty member ever dismissed from the department.
+Dr. Rosenberg left the employ of the University.
 Dr. Strong retired, but continued to teach part-time as a "FERPer.".

 1990: Dr. Norma S. Rees became the third President of the University.
 The Department of Psychology hired Dr. Gene Steinhauer as a tenure-track faculty member and also hired Dr. Eugene Hightower (healthy personality).
 Dr. Sawrey retired from the University, remaining part-time as a FERPer for several years.
 Drs.
 Sieber, Monat, and Steinhauer shared the third editor-ship of the Psychology Student Handbook.
 They added career advice and information about the faculty and staff, digitized it to make it easier to maintain, and re-formatted it to make it easy to photocopy.